-The Scholars Institute Fellows (SIFP) program is partnering with the Center for Career Development to provide financial assistance for winter Princeternships to students who qualify and successfully apply for funding.
+The Scholars Institute Fellows (SIFP) program is partnering with the Center for Career Development to provide funding to offset the cost of participating in a Princeternship in Winter 2024-2025 for students who qualify and successfully apply for funding.

 Since 2008, the Princeternship program has been offering students an inside look at careers by sending them out into the field to investigate career paths and foster personal connections with alumni and employers.
 Winter Princeternships give undergraduate students an opportunity to get to know the career path of their alum host, learn more about an industry and potentially get tangible project experience.
 Offered by alumni, Princeternships are a career exploration opportunity providing a combination of job shadowing, skill development, and relationship-building in one-on-one or small-group settings.
 Princeternships can be either virtual or in-person, ranging from one- to five-day shadowing experiences to one- to four-week projects.
 Opportunities span a range of geographic regions and career fields.